benlau6/benlau6.github.io/src/content/notes/recommendation-systems.md

 ## Collaborative filtering

 The idea is to use the wisdom of the crowd to recommend items.
 Recommend items based on the similarity of the users who have interacted with the items, aka training on embeddings.
 In this framework, we don't need user profiles or item profiles, we only need the user-item interaction matrix.
-The interactions could be explicit, e.g. ratings, or implicit, e.g. clicks, views, etc. But it suffers from the cold start problem that a new user or a new item has no interaction history.
+The interactions could be explicit, e.g. ratings, or implicit, e.g. clicks, views, etc. The good thing of using implicit feedback is that we could learn the revealed preference, which might be different from what they admit.
+But it suffers from the cold start problem that a new user or a new item has no interaction history.

 For example, if user A is similar to user B and user B likes a certain video, then this video is recommended to user A.